Yunkerss/PomodoroTimer/README.md

 There are two version of pomodoro.
 One is using Windows console and another using Windows Forms

-# Build the project you can only in Visual Studio(Windows only)
+# You can build the project only using Visual Studio(Windows only)